luerhard/chapter_regression_and_artifical/main.md

 In particular, social scientists increasingly use tools from [!ml], methods that can be described as "a class of flexible algorithmic and statistical techniques for prediction and dimension reduction" [@grimmer:MachineLearningSocial.2021, 396].
 Applications of [!ml] comprise some of the most important technological innovations in recent years, for instance, gene prediction or search engines [@jordan:MachineLearning.2015].
 No problem seems too complex as long as researchers have enough (i.e., very large) data, even previously unsolvable questions might be solved, e.g., how to maintain high-temperature plasma for nuclear fusion [@degraveMagneticControlTokamak2022].
-Given the already impressive resume and even greater potential of [!ml], is it only a matter of time until it replaces traditional statistics used in social science\todo{traditional statistics als consistent name nehmen und mit TS abkürzen?}?
+Given the already impressive resume and even greater potential of [!ml], is it only a matter of time until it replaces [!ts] used in social science?

 As we will see, differences of [!ml] and [!ts] are (mostly) grounded in different epistemological perspectives.
 While recent overviews characterize ML-related methods and provide guidance for future research  [@molina:MachineLearningSociology.2019; @grimmer:MachineLearningSocial.2021], our contribution's goal is to point out key differences and commonalities between [!ts] and [!ml].
 We will illustrate what a typical social scientists' approach might look like and how using ML techniques would change the results.
-For this purpose, we will first elaborate on some theoretical differences and similarities between inferential statistics and [!ml].
+For this purpose, we will first elaborate on some theoretical differences and similarities between [!ts] and [!ml].
 We will then exemplify those differences by using a well-known database, the [!ess] [@essround9:EuropeanSocialSurvey.2019]\todo{use correct ess version(s)}.
 In particular, we will focus on two main parts of any regression\todo[author=LE]{klären, ob wir regression oder classification machen} analysis: estimators and goodness of fit.
 Comparing logistic regressions and two popular [!ml] algorithms \footnote{hier shcon wording klären, was also ML "regression" meint?} (Random Forest, Ridge Regression), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social scientists.